When is the Best Time to Visit the Egyptian Pyramids in 2026?

 1. Ramadan

 It is the most important month for Islamic religions worldwide.
-This April- May is the month of fasting during the daytime.
-Egypt’s markets and streets are decorated with lights, colorful papers, and temporary food stalls and snacks for the ‘Iftar’ (breaking of the fast).
+This April-May is the month of daytime fasting.
+Egypt’s markets and streets are decorated with lights, colorful paper, and temporary food stalls and snacks for ‘Iftar’ (breaking the fast).
 You can come and enjoy the best spectacle of this festival here.

 Traveling to Egypt During Ramadan